This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 CDNs have gradually been offering more and more features that let you take advantage of their massively

 distributed network of PoPs.
-Here are just a few examples: edge-computing, where the CDN allows you to run
+Here are just a few examples: with edge computing, the CDN allows you to run

-small bits of code on the PoPs, as close to your users (as close to the "edge") as possible; compression, where the
+small bits of code on the PoPs, as close to your users (as close to the "edge") as possible; with compression, the

-CDN automatically uses algorithms such as Gzip or Brotli to minimize bandwidth usage; localization, where knowing
+CDN automatically uses algorithms such as gzip or Brotli to minimize bandwidth usage; and with localization, knowing

 which local PoP was used allows you to choose the language in which to serve content.

-CDNs are most valuable for content that (a) is the same for all of your users and (b) doesn’t change often.
+CDNs are most valuable for content that is the same for all of your users and doesn’t change often.
 For

 example, news publications can usually offload a huge portion of their traffic to CDNs, as once an article is published,